hclbaur/sdt-core/docs/TUTORIAL.md

 	Number 1 of 2: 06-11111111 (Alice)
 	Number 2 of 2: 06-33333333 (Bob)

-Note that *sdt:position* and *sdt:last* apply to the iterated set, which is limited by the predicate prior to the actual iteration.
-Unlike the functions *position()* and *last()*, these variables are not changed within a predicate.
+Note that *sdt:position* and *sdt:last* apply to the iterated set, which is limited by the predicate *prior to iteration*.
+Unlike the well-known XPath functions *position()* and *last()*, these variables are not changed within a predicate.

 A third automatic variable is available whithin loops, namely *sdt:current*, which holds the current context node.
 It can be used instead of "." within a predicate, or just for readability.

-There's more to say about iterations; we will come back to this subject later.
+There's more to say about iterations, and we will come back to this subject later.

 ### If only we could choose

-Whether you are iterating a set or not, processing may be *conditional*; you may want to process something in a different way - or not at all - depending on the outcome of some pre-defined test.
-For example, here is how to print the odd numbers in a different way:
+Whether you are iterating a set or not, processing may be *conditional*.
+That is, you may want to process something in a different way - or not at all - depending on the outcome of some pre-defined test.
+For example, here is how to print the odd phone numbers in a different way:

 	...
 	foreach "$doc//phonenumber" {